 However, the AICWA strongly believes that moving forward, ARNECC and the state-based Registrar’s involvement should not extend to regulating a national, billion dollar financial settlement platform.
 Instead, we believe that the time has come for a more appropriate body such as APRA to take over regulation of the electronic settlement eco-system.

 Initially, we would welcome a truly independent review of the regulatory framework under which the ELNOs operate, and expect that such a review would support our belief that ARNECC is no longer suited to this role.
-We believe that a mandate before the results of this independent review have been finalised, and made publically available would be incredibly premature.
+We believe that a mandate before the results of this independent review have been finalised, and made publicly available would be incredibly premature.

 2. Pricing Policy